If you are studying photography, graphic design or art and have an interest in anatomy, a career in medical illustration could be for you

 - Postgraduate Certificate in Clinical Photography at Cardiff University;

-- MSc in Medical Art and MSc in Forensic Art at the University of Dundee;
+- MSc in Medical Art and MSc in Forensic Art and Facial Identification at the University of Dundee;

 - MSc in Medical Visualisation and Human Anatomy run by the Digital Design Studio, Glasgow School of Art;

 - Postgraduate Programme in Medical Art at the Medical Artists' Education Trust, which leads to membership of the Medical Artists' Association of Great Britain (MAA).